 By: Jessie Keith

-Hummingbirds: Red- and Orange-flowered Columbine
+Hummingbirds: Red and Orange Columbine

-As a rule, red flowers attract hummingbirds; research as shown that this is also the case with columbine flowers.
-Beautiful wildflowers, such as the eastern red columbine (Aquilegia canadensis, 2’), with its tall stems of nodding red flowers, or the western red columbine (A. elegantula, 1-3’), with its more linear nodding, shooting-star flowers of fire orange-red, are sure to draw hummingbirds in spring and early summer.
-Hummingbirds flying through western desert regions will likely visit the blooms of the Arizona columbine (A. desertorum, 1-2’) with its many small, red flowers with shorter spurs.
-All of these flowers have spurs that hold lots of extra sweet nectar to fulfill the needs of visiting hummingbirds.
+The native American columbine species with red flowers are specially adapted to hummingbirds.
+Beautiful wildflowers, such as the eastern red columbine (Aquilegia canadensis, 2’) with its tall stems of nodding red flowers, or the western red columbine (A. elegantula, 1-3’) with its straighter, nodding, shooting-star flowers of orange-red, are sure to attract hummingbirds in spring and early summer.
+Hummingbirds flying through western desert regions will likely visit the blooms of the Arizona columbine (A. desertorum, 1-2’) with its many small, red flowers that have shorter spurs.
+All of these columbine flowers hold lots of extra sweet nectar to fulfill the needs of visiting hummingbirds.

-Hawkmoths & Bees-Violet-blue-flowered Columbine
+Hawkmoths & Bees: Violet and Blue Columbine

 As a rule, columbine grow best in full to partial sun and soil with good to moderate fertility and sharp drainage.
-Fafard® Premium Natural & Organic Compost is a great soil addition for these garden flowers.
+Fafard® Premium Natural & Organic Compost is a great soil amendment for these garden flowers.
 They don’t require heavy fertilization and should be protected from sun during the hottest times of the day.
 After flowers, plants often die back or develop a ragged look, so be sure to surround them by other full perennials with attractive foliage and flowers that will fill the visual gaps left by these plants.
 Good compliments are tall phlox, coneflowers, bluestar, and milkweeds.

 Columbine are great choices for pollinator gardens, so it’s no wonder that sourcing species is surprisingly easy.
 High Country Garden sells a western species collection, in addition to the dwarf eastern columbine, and many others.
-Moreover, columbine self-sow and naturally hybridize-making them truly enjoyable garden flowers for gardeners we well as our favorite pollinators.
+Moreover, columbine self-sow and naturally hybridize, making them truly enjoyable garden flowers for gardeners we well as our favorite pollinators.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.